-This post has been half written and forgotten about in my drafts for a while now, however a conversation with Dave at the weekend brought it to the fore front of my mind again and as today is #WorldTeachersDay it makes sense to publish it now!
+This post about why I will continue to supply teach has been half written and forgotten about in my drafts for a while now, however a conversation with Dave at the weekend brought it to the fore front of my mind again and as today is #WorldTeachersDay it makes sense to publish it now!

 I’m often asked if or when I will go back to full time teaching and my answer, more often than not, is that right now I can’t see why I would.
 Of course there’s the benefits of a regular guaranteed wage which I certainly don’t have at the moment (though I have been extremely lucky to have a couple of long term bookings over the last couple of years which have eased the pressure there) along with sick pay and a pension.
 But, right now I’m not sure that’s enough to tempt me back into a full time permanent teaching post.

 For as long as I can remember I wanted to be a primary school teacher.
 There was nothing else.
 No other job appealed to me.
 In fact I would go so far as to say that I didn’t see teaching as my job, it was just what I am.
 I am a teacher.
 It was (and I guess still is) my vocation.
 Nobody goes into teaching for the money or the holidays (or at least if they do they don’t last very long).
 You have to teach because you love it.

 Leaving a permanent full time teaching post to go on supply was scary

 The end of the Summer term marked 4yrs since I left my permanent, full time teaching post in Leeds.
 Four years.
 I can barely believe it.
 Although it was scary at the time, it was the best decision I ever made.
 I love teaching, I really do.
 But I don’t love what the profession has become.
 I don’t love what the government has done to our education system and to our children.